 Transfer chicken to a clean wire rack set in a rimmed baking sheet, season lightly with salt, and place in the oven.
 Bake until thickest part of breast pieces registers 150°F (65.5°C) on an instant-read thermometer, and thigh/drumstick pieces register 165°F (74°C), 5 to 10 minutes; remove chicken pieces as they reach their target temperature, and transfer to a second wire rack set in a rimmed baking sheet, or a paper towel-lined plate.
 Season with salt to taste.
 Serve immediately—or, for extra-crunchy fried chicken, proceed to step 7.

 Place the plate of cooked chicken in the refrigerator for at least 1 hour, and up to overnight.
 When ready to serve, reheat the oil to 400°F. Add the chicken pieces and cook, flipping them once halfway through cooking, until completely crisp, about 5 minutes.
 Transfer to a wire rack set on a rimmed baking sheet to drain, then serve immediately.

-Wok or chicken fryer
+A large wok or cast-iron chicken fryer

 |Servings: 3 to 4|

 |Total Fat 86g||111%|